Noahbrown26/Portfolio-0/README.md

 For this challenge, we had to meet the acceptance criteria for creating a personal portfolio webpage using HTML and CSS.

-This page was used following a mock-up shown below
+This page was created from scratch following a mock-up shown below

 ![](assets/images/demo.gif)